SKAsApp/speech-recognition-telop/README.en.md

 			"millisecond": "Number: “Millisecond” counted from the time when the start button was clicked" },
-		"transcript": "String: The result of speech recognition", "confidence": "Number: confidence of the result of speech recognition" }
+		"transcript": "String: The result of speech recognition", "confidence": "Number: Confidence of the result of speech recognition" }
 ]